 Thus heroin withdrawal may seem to some heroin addicts to be a gruesome experience that can’t be faced for the sake of sobriety.

-Some drug rehab programs offer alternatives to this type of withdrawal.
+Some drug rehab programs offer alternatives to avoid heroin withdrawal.
 But unfortunately, they all involve some other kind of drugs.
-Suboxone and buprenorphine use an opioid drug to prevent withdrawal symptoms from kicking in, but the person taking them remains addicted to a synthetic form of opium.
-Methadone is another prescription drug intended to replace heroin but methadone withdrawal can be just as bad as heroin withdrawal and may last for weeks rather than days.
+Suboxone and buprenorphine are opioids used to prevent withdrawal symptoms from kicking in, but the person taking them remains addicted to a synthetic form of opium.
+Methadone is another prescription drug intended to replace heroin but methadone withdrawal is usually much worse than withdrawal from heroin and may last for weeks rather than days.